mnneeltakemail2/testNeel3/neel-client/account-management/restore-an-account.md

 You will be forwarded to the following page.
 Copy and paste or type your SEED into the blank text field.
-The Waves wallet will automatically generate the corresponding address right below the text field.
+The Neel wallet will automatically generate the corresponding address right below the text field.

 ![](/_assets/account_restoring_02.png)

-If you entered the correct SEED, it will display your Waves address.
+If you entered the correct SEED, it will display your Neel address.
 Choose account name and wallet password then repeat the password.

 To finish the process, click on **Sign in**